Rule 3-306. Language access in the courts.

 (4)(D)(iii) a certified, approved, or registered interpreter is not reasonably available or the gravity of the legal proceeding and the potential consequence to the person are so minor that delays in obtaining a certified or approved interpreter are not justified.

-(4)(E) No interpreter is needed for a direct verbal exchange between the person and court staff if the court staff can fluently speak the language understood by the person.
+(4)(F) No interpreter is needed for a direct verbal exchange between the person and court staff if the court staff can fluently speak the language understood by the person and the state court employee is acting within guidelines established in the Human Resources Policies and Procedures.
 An approved, registered or conditionally approved interpreter may be appointed if the court staff does not speak the language understood by the person.

-(5)(B) A person who has been ordered to pay for an interpreter after filing an affidavit of impecuniosity may apply to the presiding judge to review the order.
+(5)(B) A person who has been ordered to pay fees and expenses for language access may apply to the presiding judge to review the order.
 If there is no presiding judge, the person may apply to any judge of the court or any judge of a court of equal jurisdiction.
-The application must be filed within 20 days after the denial.
+The application must be filed within 20 days after the order.

 (6) Waiver.
 A person may waive an interpreter if the appointing authority approves the waiver after determining that the waiver has been made knowingly and voluntarily.
 A person may retract a waiver and request an interpreter at any time.
 An interpreter is for the benefit of the court as well as for the non-English speaking person, so the appointing authority may reject a waiver.